Table of Contents

 Commercial Contracts Which Need a Witness

-Not all commercial contracts require your signature to be witnessed.
+Not all commercial contracts need someone to witness your signature.
 For example, a ‘simple contract’ such as agreeing to purchase ten laptops through a standard purchase agreement does not need a person to witness your signature on the document.

 It is relatively straightforward for someone to witness you signing a contract.
-Your witness simply has to watch you sign the document and then sign it themselves to confirm they saw you sign it.
-Importantly, they must actually view you signing the relevant document rather than signing a pre-signed piece of paper you tell them you marked earlier.
+Your witness simply has to watch you sign the document.
+They then sign it themselves to confirm they saw you sign it.
+Importantly, they must view you signing the relevant document rather than signing a pre-signed piece of paper that you tell them you marked earlier.

-These witnessing rules are in place to primarily avoid forgery and future disputes about whether you signed a document.
-If someone later challenges whether you actually did, your witness would be expected to confirm, potentially in court, whether they saw you sign.
+These witnessing rules are in place primarily to avoid forgery and future disputes about whether you were the person who signed a document.
+If someone later challenges whether you actually signed, your witness might need to confirm in court that they saw you sign.
 Another reason is to prevent coercion against a party.
 This is because an individual is more likely to raise concerns about signing the document with someone else in the room.

 Continue reading this article below the formCall 0808 196 8584 for urgent assistance.